puppetlabs/pxp-agent/README.md

 ## Configuring the agent

 The PXP agent is configured with a config file.
 The values in the config file can be overridden by supplying arguments on the command line.

+The agent will look for the default config file in:
+ - \*nix: */etc/puppetlabs/pxp-agent/pxp-agent.conf*
+ - Windows: *C:\ProgramData\PuppetLabs\pxp-agent\etc\pxp-agent.conf*

-The agent will look for the default config file */etc/puppetlabs/pxp-agent/pxp-agent.cfg* A different config file can be specified by passing the --config-file flag
+A different config file can be specified by passing the `--config-file` option.
+In case the `--config-file` option is not used and the default config file does not exist, the agent will start anyway in unconfigured mode; but will not attempt to connect to any PCP server.

 The config files use the JSON format.
 Options must be specified as entries of a single JSON object.
 Example: